 Don’t Have Any Bitcoin for Bonds?

-Currently, bondless takers are not available; however, please know this is in the works!
+Currently, bondless takers are not available but are in consideration for a future update.
 Bondless takers present a greater risk to the order maker since the taker has no skin in the game.
-It can be reasonable to expect higher premiums on orders that allow bondless takers.
+It would be reasonable to expect higher premiums on orders that allow bondless takers.

 There are a myriad of available apps and services where very small amounts of bitcoin can be earned.
-RoboSats does not endorse a specific app, but users have reported success with apps like Stacker News, Fountain, Carrot, THNDR, etc.
+RoboSats does not endorse a specific app, but users have reported success with apps like Stacker News, Fountain, Bitcoin Magazine App, THNDR, etc.

-Since the bond is a temporary hold on your funds, you could even borrow satoshis from a friend just for the fidelity bond.
-After the bond is unlocked from a successful trade, simply return the funds to your friend!
+Since the bond is just a temporary hold on funds, you could have a friend cover the fidelity bond by paying the QR code for you.
+The bond is instantly unlocked following a successful trade!